McMasterRS/lm_building-modern-SPAs/interactive-ui-elements.md

 ```
 The `multiple` prop indicates that the file input widget can accept multiple files at the same time.
 The `hideSizeText` prop prevents the widget from showing the size of the uploaded file(s).

-Your `pages/index.tsx` file should now contain the following lines of code:
+Your `app/page.tsx` file should now contain the following lines of code:
 ```
+'use client';

 import React from "react";
 import Head from 'next/head'
-import styles from '@/styles/Home.module.css' import Typography from '@mui/material/Typography' import {MacButton} from "@/components/MacComponents/MacButton";
+import styles from '@/styles/page.module.css' import Typography from '@mui/material/Typography' import {MacButton} from "@/components/MacComponents/MacButton";
 import Stack from "@mui/material/Stack";